Best Way to Invest: 5 Steps to Get Started in 2025

 Nothing beats investing for building wealth over time.
 And while there are some steps you’ll have to take to get started, here’s the good news: It is not rocket science.

 The first step to investing is figuring out exactly why you want to do it.
 The why informs the how.
-In this article, we’ll help you figure out that why, plus give you the tools and know-how to get started investing, all in five quick steps.
+In this article, I'll help you figure out that "why."
+I'll also give you the tools and know-how to get started investing, all in five quick steps.

 1. Decide on your investing goals

 Understanding what you want your money to do for you is crucial for figuring out the best way for you to invest.
-Your financial goals inform when you’re going to need the money, which determines the best investment account for that money.
+Your financial goals inform when you’re going to need the money, which determines where (choosing the best stock broker for your financial goals) and how you invest your money.

-Maybe you want to invest for your child’s college education, for your own retirement, or because that #fintok influencer said investing is the best way to earn money on your money (in this case, the influencer is right!).
+Maybe you want to invest for your child’s college education, for your own retirement, or because a TikTok finance influencer said investing is the best way to earn money on your money (in this case, the influencer is right!).

 Great!
 Investing is a smart way to grow wealth over time.
 There are different ways to approach this goal:

-• If you want to be an active investor, researching market conditions, picking individual stocks, mutual funds, ETFs or other investments that you might trade in and out of, then write up a plan for your money.
+Write up a plan for your money.
 What’s your long-term goal with investing?
 What’s the maximum amount of money you want to put into the markets?
-Check out our free stock market education guide to learn more about active investing.
+Check out our guide that covers how to invest in stocks for beginner investors to learn more about active investing.

-• Or, if you want to create a set-it-and-forget-it investment portfolio, where the power of compounding builds your wealth over time, then welcome to the world of passive investing.
-You’re in great company.
+Explore passive investing.
+Create a set-it-and-forget-it investment portfolio, where the power of compounding builds your wealth over time.
 Take a look at some of the simple portfolios we describe in the article "Investing for Retirement: A How-to Guide."
 You can use the same portfolios for any investment that’s at least 10 years out (if you choose a target-date fund, pick the fund named for the same year you’ll need the money).
 If you let your earnings sit and grow — thus earning money on those earnings and reinvesting any dividends so they can grow too — you’ll be harnessing the magic of compounding.

-Take that, Jim Cramer.
+Choose a retirement account.
 Since the government offers tax breaks that can supercharge your retirement-savings dollars, consider investing for retirement within a workplace plan like a 401(k) or a 403(b), if you’ve got access to one, and/or in an individual retirement account, or IRA.
-You can open an IRA at almost any reputable broker.
+You can open an IRA at almost any of the best stock brokers.
 Read our guide to retirement to figure out which retirement account is best for you, and check out our picks for the best brokers to open an IRA.

 If the financial goal you’re looking to reach is less than five years away, investing probably isn’t the best plan of action.
 Why?
 Because that’s a fairly short time frame.
 If the market goes into freefall and doesn’t recover before you need to withdraw your money, you could end up losing your hard-earned savings.

-Consider, instead, a high-yield savings account, a money market account, a Certificate of Deposit (CD), or the cash option in a brokerage account, so you can earn as high an interest rate as possible without putting this short-term money at risk of losing value.
+Consider a high-yield savings account.
+You can also look into a money market account, a Certificate of Deposit (CD), or the cash option in a brokerage account, so you can earn as high an interest rate as possible without putting this short-term money at risk of losing value.

 thumb_upQuick Tip: Investing is risky!